A great graphic design portfolio introduces your style and makes a lasting impression on clients.

 Purvaja’s gallery continues this theme while highlighting her experience with both fun, lighthearted projects — such as cookbooks and playing cards — and more serious work, including CQS reports and cryptocurrency websites.
 Despite the diversity in project types, her distinctive, playful style remains a constant, showing potential clients that she can bring a lighthearted touch to any project.

-Follow her lead by finding ways to apply your style to your design portfolio, making the site itself an interactive work sample.
+Follow her lead by finding ways to apply your style to your graphic design portfolio, making the site itself an interactive work sample.

 2. Tony Mayer